Issue Date: November 24, 2025

 The following individuals are not eligible to apply:

-• Applicants with two or more current, large, federally funded grants (e.g., >1 R01 or equivalent) are not eligible to apply for bridge funding through this mechanism.
-Applicants with one current, federally funded grant must provide clear justification for why the bridge funds are needed to continue the program of research.
+• Individuals with two or more current, large, federally funded grants (e.g., >1 R01 or equivalent) are not eligible to apply.
+This does not apply to individuals with one current, federally funded grant; however, they must provide clear justification for why the bridge funds are needed to continue the research program.

 • Individuals who have a financial conflict of interest or have the potential to incur significant financial benefit from the proposed work and beyond the work itself are not eligible to apply.